Trump Impeachment Results: See How Each Senator Voted In President’s Acquittal

 “With my vote, I will tell my children, and their children, that I did my duty to the best of my ability, believing that my country expected it of me.
 I will only be one name among many — no more, no less — to future generations of Americans who look at the record of this trial.
 They will note merely that I was among the senators who determined that what the president did was wrong, grievously wrong.”

-While other Republicans, throughout the course of the proceedings, acknowledged the impropriety of Trump’s actions to varying degrees, none joined Romney in his belief in — and vote for — a verdict of conviction.
+While other Republicans throughout the course of the proceedings acknowledged the impropriety of Trump’s actions to varying degrees, none joined Romney in his belief in — and vote for — a verdict of conviction.
 Sen. Susan Collins (R-Maine) had joined Romney in breaking from Republican ranks by voting in favor of witness testimony, but ultimately voted in favor of acquittal, having previously said she believed Trump had learned a “pretty big lesson” from being impeached.

 None of the Senate’s 45 Democrats voted in favor of acquittal, nor did its two Independents.

-Readers can check the state-by-state votes below to see how their senators voted
+Readers can check the state-by-state votes below to see how their senators voted.

 Alabama